marktyler72/Notes/git_notes.md

     $ git diff <source_branch> <target_branch>
 ~~~

+## Fetch + Merge vs Pull
+In many cases _git fetch_ followed by a _git merge_ equals a _git pull_.

+_git pull_ is context sensitive, so Git will merge any pulled commits into the branch you are currently working in if it can. _git pull_ automatically merges the commits without letting you review them first.

+Using _git fetch_, Git gathers any commits from the target branch that do not exist in your current branch and stores them in your local repository.
+However, it does not merge them with your current branch.
+This is particularly useful if you need to keep your repository up to date, but are working on something that might break if you update your files.
+To integrate the commits into your master branch, you use _git merge_.

 ## Replacing local changes
 To roll back a file to the HEAD version.
 (Files already commited will be kept)
 ~~~